golanlevin/single-line-font-resources/README.md

 ![banner.png](img/banner.png)

-*This is a repository of p5.js programs for loading and displaying single-line vector fonts (also called single-stroke or monoline fonts) in a variety of formats — including TTF, SVG Font, Hershey Font, and others.
+*This is a repository of p5.js (JavaScript) programs for loading and displaying single-line vector fonts (also called single-stroke or monoline fonts) in a variety of formats — including TTF, SVG Font, Hershey Font, and others.
 Such fonts are ideally suited to creative coding, pen-plotting, and CNC machining.*

 #### Contents